The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok: Preliminary Analysis

 TikTok hosts a Commercial Content Library \cite{tiktok_library_faq_2025}, introduced in July 2023 for DSA Article 39 compliance, through which it aggregates ads and creator-disclosed commercial content with at least one impression.
 The library contains two sections: the Ad Library (content TikTok is paid to display) and ``Other commercial content'' (content TikTok is not paid to display but which creators have disclosed).
 The ``Other commercial content'' section depends entirely on creators using the disclosure toggle -- if a creator does not enable it, the content does not appear regardless of its commercial nature \cite{tiktok_library_faq_2025}.

-The Business Help Center \cite{tiktok_content_disclosure_setting_2025} claims TikTok flags videos as commercial content based on three factors: financial incentives (URLs, promo codes, hashtags, collaboration mentions, QR codes, overlay ads), brand mentions (brand hashtags, @tags, logos), and product recommendations (calls-to-action such as ``buy now'' or ``shop today'').
-What this flagging means in practice remains unclear.
+The Business Help Center \cite{tiktok_content_disclosure_setting_2025} claims TikTok flags videos as commercial content based on financial incentives (URLs, promo codes, hashtags, collaboration mentions, QR codes, overlay ads), brand mentions (brand hashtags, @tags, logos), and product recommendations (calls-to-action such as ``buy now'' or ``shop today''), yet how this operates in practice remains unclear.
 We identified videos with multi-thousand impressions where creators mentioned brand partnerships in descriptions or in the video itself, yet the platform took no visible action.